 Additionally, students may be required to complete English language courses on a pass/fail basis as part of the additional learning activity requirement during their studies at XJTLU.

 Months of entry

 Growth in China will redefine patterns of consumption, production, and cultural appropriation domestically and globally for generations to come.
 As China-based companies shift to a designed-in-China strategy and international companies seek to design for the Chinese market, career opportunities for graduates of this programme will be numerous.

 The MDes Industrial Design programme is for graduates or professionals with design or engineering backgrounds, who want to broaden and deepen their design and design research thinking.
-You will develop an appreciation for and practice cross-cultural approaches towards design and product, service and systems development.
+You will develop an appreciation for and practice transdisciplinary approaches towards design solutions, including products, interactions, systems, and services.
 Options are available for part-time study for working professionals.

 Following this programme, you will develop individual specialism skills while maintaining a generalist, transdisciplinary outlook towards design.
 During the first semester of this programme, you will advance your competencies in design research methods, transdisciplinary design tools, innovation processes, and design visualisation and communication.
 In the following two semesters, you will be supervised by academic staff to develop and carry out your own design research project.

 Graduates of this programme, as with all XJTLU masters degrees, earn a University of Liverpool degree that is recognised by the Chinese Ministry of Education.